Puslapio vaizdai

 Relief from his mental distress Luther found still oftener in work.
 Though he was continually complaining of his indolence and lack of occupation, he really did an enormous amount of study and writing.
 "Here I sit with nothing to do, like a freeman among prisoners," he wrote Amsdorf; but for an idle man he accomplished extraordinary things.
 Though his place of concealment was kept a secret from the world at large, he did not hesitate to publish freely on all sorts of questions, and it was not long before enemies and friends alike knew the Reformer was still alive and in touch with all that was going on.

 One of the most interesting incidents of his stay at the Wartburg was his tilt with Archbishop Albert of Mayence.
-Made bold by Luther's disappearance from the scene, the archbishop ventured to open a new sale of indulgences at Halle, where he had gathered an extraordinary collection of relics, beside which the treasures of the castle church at Wittenberg paled into insignificance.
+Made bold by Luther's disappearance from the scene, the archbishop ventured to open a new sale of indulgences at Halle, where he had gathered an extraordinary collection. of relics, beside which the treasures of the castle church at Wittenberg paled into insignificance.
 From the proceeds of this new traffic he hoped to replenish his exhausted exchequer and also to build a university at Halle to rival the one at Wittenberg.
 When the matter came to Luther's knowledge, he sat down in the first. flush of indignation to write a severe tract "Against the Idol at Halle," informing

 Spalatin of what he was doing.
 The elector promptly protested and ordered Luther to leave the Archbishop of Mayence alone.
 The one thing Frederick did not want was to have his professor get embroiled again with so prominent a prince of the realm.
 He was secretly defying the emperor and diet in protecting Luther, but he hoped the excitement would soon quiet down and the whole affair be forgotten.
 If the condemned monk were again to break the peace in such a fashion, Frederick's policy would be altogether shattered, and his position, he felt, would become intolerable.
 His command, communicated through Spalatin, drew from Luther the following fiery protest:

 A more displeasing letter I have scarcely ever read than your last one, so that I not only put off answering it, but even determined not to reply at all.
 In the first place, I will not endure what you say, that the prince will not permit Mayence to be written against or the public peace disturbed.
 Rather I will lose you and the prince himself and every creature.
 For if I have withstood his creator the pope, why should I yield to his creature?
 Beautifully indeed you say that the public peace must not be disturbed while you suffer the eternal peace of God to be broken by the impious and sacrilegious acts of that son of perdition.
 Not so, Spalatin!
-Not Prince!
-So, For the sake of Christ's sheep, this most terrible wolf must be resisted with all one's powers, as an Therefore I send the example to others. little book against him, finished before your letter came.
+Not so, Prince!
+For the sake of Christ's sheep, this most terrible wolf must be resisted with all one's powers, as an example to others.
+Therefore I send the little book against him, finished before your letter came.
 I have not been moved by what you write to make any alterations, although I have submitted it to the pen of Philipp that he may change it as he sees fit.
 Beware you do not return the book to Philipp, or dissuade him from publishing it.
 It is settled that you will not be listened to.

 A few weeks later he took matters into his own hands and wrote Archbishop Albert one of his characteristic letters, threatening to pillory him before all the world if he did not at once put an end to his new indulgence campaign.